stefaan-coussement/Tab/README.md

     1. :ok: provide the means to capture a callback's error in a tab, without needing to change the callback's signature.

+1. Pipelines

+    1. :ok: use a fluid API wherever it makes sense (a Deferred object is not chainable).

+    2. :ok: provide the means to dynamically and asynchronously process notifications by pushing them into a pipeline of processing tabs.

+    3. provide the means to encapsulate a pipeline of tabs in a function that then can be used as a module to compose longer pipelines.

 1. Promises

     1. provide the means to settle a tab with a value or error, i.e. a final and non-mutable state, and notify its observers.